muhammadazzazy/udemate/README.md

 ### Tested Environment

-Udemate was tested on Windows 11 and Ubuntu 24.04 LTS.
+Udemate was tested on Windows 11.

 ### Installation